Olivier De Schutter: Background

-Since the mid-1990s, Olivier De Schutter has been involved in various capacities in the debates on improving governance in the EU, and on fundamental rights in the EU.
+Since the mid-1990s, De Schutter has been involved in various capacities in the debates on improving governance in the EU, and on fundamental rights in the EU.
 In 1995–1997, he co-organized a seminar on reforming governance in the EU with the Forward Studies Unit of the European Commission, a seminar that later, following the fall of the Santer Commission, was influential in shaping the White Paper on Governance published in July 2001 by the European Commission.
 Between 2002 and 2007, he coordinated the EU Network of Independent Experts on Fundamental Rights, a high-level group of experts established at the request of the European Parliament to provide recommendations to the EU institutions on the implementation of the EU Charter of Fundamental Rights and to report on the situation of fundamental rights in the EU.
 In 2013, he was appointed a member of the EU's Fundamental Rights Agency's Scientific Committee.